ryan-isaac/Docker_Python/README.md

 ## Instructions
 This python program prints a set of statistics and saves one Excel file named weather_data.xlsx.
-This Docker file must be mounted in order to copy the saved file to the host machine.
+This Docker file must be mounted at running time to copy the saved file to the host machine.
 Please mount your desired output directory to the Excel file path inside the container: /usr/src/app/output/ when running the container.

 Please follow below example code to get the intended output from the program.